alexcu2718/fdf/IMPROVEMENTS.md

 Restructure the parallelisation approach in `src/lib.rs`.
 Whilst regex patterns can be shared between threads (they maintain an internal thread pool), this is likely inefficient.

 A workaround exists, interestingly documented in [this GitHub issue](https://github.com/rust-lang/regex/issues/934):

+This might be fixed due to this change however [see link](https://github.com/rust-lang/regex/issues/934#issuecomment-1703860708)

 ```rust
 struct TLSRegex {